This assignment comes at the end of Module 1.

 However you make your site, make sure that you link it up properly so that I can find it when I visit your website.
 One web page (or the top of a page) will serve as the website homepage.

 The site must be responsive and based on the Bootstrap Framework.
-The previous lesson should be very useful but I recommend that you download some else's Bootstrap Template.
+The previous lesson should be very useful but I do not mind a bit if you download some else's Bootstrap Template.
 There are lots of free and attractive Bootstrap Templates that are easy to find.
 You are not required to download one, but doing so, is an easy way to produce a more attractive website.
-As of 2019, https://bootstrapmade.com and https://startbootstrap.com/ have free templates that look fairly promising.
+As of 2020, free-css.com, https://bootstrapmade.com and https://startbootstrap.com/ have free templates that look fairly promising.
 With a bit of googling you should find other free options as well.

 Show me the fonts!

 Original pictures on each, or most, pages, sized for the web.
-REALLY BIG pictures [footnote] big in file size that is [/footnote] are not acceptable.
+REALLY BIG pictures 2) big in file size that is are not acceptable.

 Explanatory text for each page but don't feel the need to write more than a couple of sentences for each page.